The jobs on this page are not suitable for current students. Part-time jobs for students are advertised here.

 WHAT WE OFFER

 We offer a 35-hour week, 25 days holiday plus bank holidays and a few extra days at Christmas (varies year-to-year), employer contributions to our pension scheme, an employee benefit scheme, and season ticket loans.
 Employees can also access more benefits through the University including an on-site gym and comprehensive training and development opportunities.
+Our campuses are well connected with public transport and are easily accessible.

 HOW TO APPLY